-Supplementary Courses: BS chemistry majors must take Calculus, MATH 050 and 070; and one year of physics.
-MATH 100 is recommended for students taking CHEM 166.
+Supplementary Courses: BS chemistry majors must take Calculus, Mathematics 50 and 70; and one year of physics.
+Mathematics 100 is recommended for students taking Chemistry 166.

 The required program for the Bachelor of Arts degree with a major in chemistry:.

-Supplementary Courses: BA chemistry majors must take one semester of physics and MATH 050 (Calculus) (unless you choose CHEM 166, for which Calculus up to and including MATH 100 is recommended.)
+Supplementary Courses: BA chemistry majors must take one semester of physics and Mathematics 50 (Calculus) (unless you choose Chem 166, for which Calculus up to and including Mathematics 100 is recommended.)

 A minor in chemistry may be earned by completing 24 credit hours in the following sequence of chemistry courses: